HuwCampbell/grenade/README.md

     optimizers than just SGD with momentum and regularization.
 Currently we support *Adam* for feedforward neural networks also!

  2. **Weight Initialization**.
 Initializing the weights in different ways.
-Currently implement:
+Currently implemented:
     Uniform, HeEtAl, Xavier.
 The default is Uniform!
+See chapter 6 of this [seminar report](docs/seminar_report_ANN_analysis_2018.pdf "Seminar Report ANN Analysis") for a small evaluation of the implemented weight initialization methods.

  3. **Data Type Representation**: You can easily switch from `Double` to `Float` vectors and matrices.
 Just provide the corresponding flag (`use-float`) when compiling (to all packages